songyandong/documentation/guide/README.md

 PPIO's unique decentralized file system prevents unauthorized access and ensures that all the data can be stored in secure and private manner.

 PPIO is designed from the ground up to perform efficiently on a global scale, by leveraging the experience of the [founding team - PPLabs](./others/About_PPLabs.md).
-The team designed and ran decentralized network with hundreds of millions of users before.
+The team designed and ran decentralized network with experience of managing hundreds of millions of users before.
 PPIO meets the storage needs of both today's Internet businesses and services, and the emerging decentralized applications (DApps).

-If you are interested in knowing why we want to design PPIO, check out the article [Why Do We Want To Design PPIO?](./others/Why_Do_Want_To_Design_PPIO.md).
+If you are interested in knowing why we want to design PPIO, check out the article [Why Do We Want To Design PPIO?](./others/Why_Do_Want_To_Design_PPIO.md)

 ## Try PPIO CLI
 The command of PPIO CLI starts with `poss`.

-### Step1: Prepared your PPIO wallet account
+### Step1: Prepare your PPIO wallet account
 You must have a **[PPIO wallet account](../wallet/)** first.
 Because PPIO wallet account is your user credentials for using PPIO services.

 **You have to get `keystore file` and `passphrase` from your PPIO wallet account.**